 I’ve ben asked by many parents what their seven-year-old, or even as young as four years old, can do to learn coding or digital skills.

 A common fear for a parent and educator is technology addictiveness or the lack of direction for children using technology.
 Here are four different reasons I feel my experience was more productive.

 1: Micro goals

-This method of easy-to-achieve micro-goals allowed me to feel accomplished as well as focused along the way to a bigger goal.
+This method of easy-to-achieve micro-goals allowed me to feel accomplished and focused along the way to a bigger goal.

 Outside of goal setting, this also gave me an important lesson to split technology projects into small parts to avoid being overwhelmed.

 2: The end product

 The end outcome for any work I do with technology has always been a critical factor.
 I recall learning how to code in school for the first time.
 While the experience was always thrilling and exciting, I was left a bit demotivated when the end product wasn’t something that I could ever really show or use.